 On the shelves of the liquor store, in bars or your local izakaya, from cheap bottles to expensive ones, many variations of sake exist.
 But the real secret of good sake resides in five key ingredients: water, rice, yeast, weather, and the skills of the toji (chief sake maker).

-Should you drink it chilled, warm or at room temperature?
+Should you drink it chilled, warm, or at room temperature?
 What are the different types of sake?
+Is sake the same as umeshu?
 Nihonshu can be overwhelming to try for the first time, but we promise with all those alternatives, you’ll surely find the right fit for your palate!

 As there is no written proof, we do not know for sure when Japanese people first started to make sake.
 Experts believe the drink came from China and was established in Japan about 2,500 years ago when rice culture became popular.